mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

 .. warning::

-   All the parameters in :ref:`publisher and subscriber parameter table` should be *EXACTLY* the same in the :code:`Publishers` and :code:`Subscribers` of the same topic.
+   All the arguments in :ref:`publisher and subscriber parameter table` should be *EXACTLY* the same in the :code:`Publishers` and :code:`Subscribers` of the same topic.

 Then, each message is handled much like any other class in Python.
 We instantiate and initialize the message as follows